BrDakota/UFC-Scraper/README.md

 # MTG-Scraper
-This is a web scraper built in python to scrap MTG cards.
-Should help with my deck building.
+This is a web scraper built to scrape the stats of active UFC fighters